-- a.
+a.
 The smallest of the headforms appropriate for the helmet sample.
-This headform shall be of rigid, low resonance metal such as magnesium alloy and shall conform to the 'A', 'E', 'J', 'M' or 'O' geometries specified in ISO DIS 6220-1983. - b.
+This headform shall be of rigid, low resonance metal such as magnesium alloy and shall conform to the 'A', 'E', 'J', 'M' or 'O' geometries specified in ISO DIS 6220-1983.

+b.
 A ball-arm/collar assembly which is fitted to a socket machined into the base of the headform.
 The ball/socket configuration shall be such that the geometrical center of the ball is located on the central vertical axis of the headform 12.7 mm above the reference plane as described in ISO DIS 6220-1983.
-The ball-arm/collar assembly shall also include a uniaxial accelerometer fixed firmly into the ball. - c.
+The ball-arm/collar assembly shall also include a uniaxial accelerometer fixed firmly into the ball.

+c.
 A headform support assembly rigidly attached to the ball-arm.
 This support assembly shall be such that it and consequently the headform may be guided in a vertical drop.
 The weight of the support assembly shall not exceed 25% of the combined weights of the headform, ball-arm, collar and accelerometer.
-The total mass of the headform/support assembly shall not be less than 5.0 kg nor more than 6.5 kg. - d.
+The total mass of the headform/support assembly shall be 5.0 $\pm$ 0.1 kg.

+d.
 A guidance system such that the headform/support assembly may be guided in vertical drop onto a test anvil.
 This guidance system may consist of two or more wires or one or more rails.
-The headform/support guidance system test anvil alignment shall be such that: - d1.
-The drop trajectory shall be a straight line within 3° of vertical and within 5° of the sensitive axis of the uniaxial accelerometer. - d2.
+The headform/support - guidance system - test anvil alignment shall be such that:

+d1.
+The drop trajectory shall be a straight line within 3° of vertical and within 5° of the sensitive axis of the uniaxial accelerometer.

+d2.
 The line parallel to the drop trajectory and passing through the center of the headform ball-socket shall pass within 5 mm of the center of the test anvil, within 10 mm of the center of gravity of the headform/support assembly, and within 5 mm of the sensitive element of the uniaxial accelerometer.

-- e.
+e.
 A rigid anvil mount consisting of a solid mass of at least 135 kg.
-The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of at least 0.10 m2. - f.
-Four test anvils : flat, hemispherical, roll bar, and edge. - f1.
-The flat anvil shall have a minimum surface area of 0.0127 m2, e.g. 127 mm diameter face.
-When fixed in position on the anvil mount, the surface shall be perpendicular to the headform trajectory. - f2.
-The hemispherical anvil shall have a 48 mm \pm 0.5 mm radius. - f3.
-The roll bar shall be 20.5 cm \pm 5 mm in length and 5.0 cm \pm 0.5 mm in diameter. - f4.
+The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of at least 0.10 m.

+f.
+Four test anvils : flat, hemispherical, roll bar, and edge.

+f1.
+The flat anvil shall have a minimum surface area of 0.0127 m, e.g. 127 mm diameter face.
+When fixed in position on the anvil mount, the surface shall be perpendicular to the headform trajectory.

+f2.
+The hemispherical anvil shall have a $48 \pm 0.5$ mm radius.

+f3.
+The roll bar shall be $20.5 \text{ cm} \pm 5 \text{ mm}$ in length and $5.0 \text{ cm} \pm 0.5 \text{ mm}$ in diameter.

+f4.
 The edge anvil shall have a striking face 6.3 mm wide by at least 180 mm long with a depth of at least 35 mm.
-When in position, the striking face shall be perpendicular to the headform trajectory. - g.
+When in position, the striking face shall be perpendicular to the headform trajectory.

+g.
 A uniaxial accelerometer.
-The acceleration data channel must comply with SAE recommended practice j 211 requirements for channel class 1000 with the exception that the frequency response need not include the range from dc to 10 Hz which may not be obtainable using certain types of transducers. - h.
+The acceleration data channel must comply with SAE recommended practice j 211 requirements for channel class 1000 with the exception that the frequency response need not include the range from dc to 10 hz which may not be obtainable using certain types of transducers.

+h.
 A velocity measurement device which will yield the velocity of the headform/support assembly within the last 40 mm of travel before impact.
 The velocity measurements must be accurate to within ±1%.